Mahmoud7Osman/rlpclib/README.md

 # CVenom

-Where The Simplicity Meets The Souls..., A Strong Malware Development Kit For Everyone.
+Where The Simplicity Meets The Daemons ...
+          A Strong Malware Development Kit For Everyone .